-Why is this an important health issue in Eau Claire?
+Why is this an important health issue in Eau Claire County?

-Currently, the Mental Health Action Team has set one goal and many objectives to reach it:
+Currently, the Mental Health Action Team has set one goal and three objectives to reach it:

-Healthy Communities action teams identify goals and objectives based on root cause analysis, current evidence, state and national plans, and community input, assets, and readiness.
-More information on this process can be found in our Community Health Assessment and Community Health Improvement Plan.
+Goals and objectives are developed based on root cause analysis, current evidence, state and national plans, and community input, assets, and readiness.
+More information on this process can be found in Eau Claire County’s Community Health Assessment and Community Health Improvement Plan.

-The Mental Health Action Team is working on the following projects in support of the group’s goals of improving navigation of the local mental health service system and coordination of care for both consumers and community organizations:
+The Mental Health Action Team is working on the following projects to improve social connection, increase awareness of mental health resources, and support well-being and resiliency.

 Our action teams strive to connect our community members with the resources that they need to maintain or improve their health.
 Visit our Local Resources page to get connected with our community’s resources.

-For a full list of accomplishments over the course of 2015-2018 for Chronic Disease Prevention and all of our actions teams, please see the final pages of our Community Health Improvement Plan.
+For a full list of accomplishments over the course of 2021-2024 for chronic disease prevention and all of our community’s health priorities , please see the final pages of Eau Claire County’s Community Health Improvement Plan.

 Do you want to help the Mental Health Action Team develop healthy communities?
 Click here to get involved.